The Agentic BI Analyst · Builds Your Context Graph

 SELECT store_id, qoq_change

-// same plan → same SQL, always
+// same accepted plan → same SQL, every time

 A Context Graph, constructed from your business.